murphsicles/zeta/README.md

 - **Baked-in SIMD optimization**
 - **Native WASM support**
 - **Self-hosting in 2,800 lines of code**
+- **Very low cyclomatic complexity**

 Zeta v0.0.5 is released.
 There are zero competitors.
 We're living in a brand new paradigm.

-> “Complexity assersions have to be part of the interface.” - Alexander Stepanov
+> “Complexity assersions have to be part of the interface.” - Alexander Stepanov, 1995

 ## Official Benchmarks — December 15, 2025
 Intel i9-13900K · Linux 6.11